josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

   incorrectly, and two properties were loaded as zeroes due to a type mismatch.

 * Improves the look of the swipe icons on the ScenePad (#996, #1062)

+### Testing Wanted: New Animation Editor

+We just landed the new animation editor, it will appear now whenever you select an animation and you activate the the "Animation" bottom panel.
+When you do, you still have an option to go back to the old UI.

+This new editor has been adapted to be a good iPad citizen, and being a complete SwiftUI rewrite, gives us opportunities to improve the editor over time with more native features.

+We are particularly interestd in feedback on how the experience feels to touch - and make sure that everything that you need to do is present, but also that it is an enjoyable experience - so feel free to send us feedback on Discord or via TestFlight on any issues you might have - no matter how small.

+Known limitations:

+* Confirmation for adding multiple tracks to the RESET track is not required.

+* Can not currently add sub-animation tracks.

+* The timeline rendering currentl only displays the timeline in seconds, but not in frames.

+* Various advanced commands are not implemented: Bake Animation, Optimize Animation, Cleanup Animation, Make Easing Keys.

+* Missing Onion Support.

 ## Build 1788